release-engineering/pom-manipulation-ext/DEVELOPING.md

 ## Prerequisites

-* Java 1.8 or later
+* Java 11 or later (to build, it requires 1.8 or later to run)
 * Maven 3.3.9 or later (to build, it requires 3.1 or later to run)

 ## Coding